dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory_stripped.md

 [^4]: Why does this \( n \) exist?
 Every ideal in \( {\mathbb{Z}} \) is of the form \( n{\mathbb{Z}} \), and it's easy to check \( I \cap{\mathbb{Z}} \) is an ideal in \( {\mathbb{Z}} \) since its an ideal of \( {\mathbb{Z}}_K \) intersected with \( {\mathbb{Z}} \).
 How do we know it's not the zero ideal?
 This is exactly given by the last lemma.

 [^5]: The LHS is the set of coefficients of \( \tau \), which is an ideal of \( {\mathbb{Z}} \), and we can take it to be positive since the LHS is not the zero ideal by the lemma.

+[^6]: There is a way to factor that maximizes the number of irreducibles appearing, and there are not arbitrarily long factorizations.